dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 ## Basic development environment setup

 Alright, we've got some deps to work through.
 Including, ahem, [dep](https://golang.github.io/dep/docs/installation.html).
-I didn't include "root or your regular user" but in short, generally, just the `yum` & `systemctl` lines here require su, otherwise they should be your regular user (especially for setting up your `GOPATH` and installing dep).
+I didn't include "root or your regular user" but in short, generally, just the `yum` & `systemctl` lines here require su, otherwise they should be your regular user.

 Make sure you have git, and this is a good time to install whatever usual goodies you use.